danburzo/nbf/README.md

 curl -sN ... > nbf --source=<source>
 ```

-### Lobste.rs saved bookmarks
+### Lobste.rs

+Lobste.rs offers a JSON format for some things, such as your saved stories or your submissions.

 `--source=lobsters`

-1. In Firefox, go to [lobste.rs/saved](https://lobste.rs/saved) and copy the request from the dev tools Network tab as cURL
+1. In Firefox, go to [lobste.rs/saved.json](https://lobste.rs/saved.json) and copy the request from the dev tools Network tab as cURL
 2. Paste the cURL comamnd, in the terminal, followed by `-sN | nbf --source=lobsters > output.html`